 Aeration eliminates the threat of turnover by keeping the water constantly in motion, however, starting the system up too quickly can actually cause turnover.
 In order to avoid mixing too much oxygen-poor water into the water column too quickly, aeration systems must be started up slowly.
 Run the aeration system for only 15 minutes the first day, 30 minutes the next, one hour the third day, doubling the time every day for the first week of operation, to avoid turnover.

-After the first week the system can be run 24 hours a day, bear in mind that the tremendous circulation that will develop slowly over the next weeks or months will bring sediments and nutrients up from the bottom, potentially triggering massive algae blooms.
+After the first week the system can be run 24 hours a day.

+Note: Bear in mind that the tremendous circulation that will develop slowly over the next weeks or months will bring sediments and nutrients up from the bottom, potentially triggering massive algae blooms.
 In order to avoid the continuation of the blooms as dead algae simply decay and add their nutrients back into the water, it is critical to start a beneficial bacterial program that will remove nitrogen from the system as a gas, eventually cleaning and clearing the water and even removing organic sludge completely.

-Atlantic Water Gardens offers a complete line of highly concentrated bacterial formulations to consume sludge, clear water, reduce odors and improve water quality, along with safe, easy to use pond dyes to help shade out unwanted vegetation.
+Atlantic Water Gardens offers a complete line of highly concentrated bacterial formulations.
+Pond Clarifier and Pond Clarifier +TM consume sludge, clear water, reduce odors and improve water quality.
+Use Sludge Remover to remove organic deposits and build up where people enter the water.
+Pond Dye is the safe, easy to use way to shade out unwanted vegetation.